 There are many ways to exercise your pup based on the type of activities they enjoy.
 If it gets your dog moving, it can help to prevent dog zoomies.

 Should I Try To Stop The Behavior?

 Dog zoomies are completely normal.
-There is nothing wrong with this behavior and can be a wonderful way for your pup to drain their energy.
-Many dogs truly enjoy zoomies, making it a staple in their daily routine.
+There is nothing wrong with this behavior, and can be a wonderful way for your pup to drain their energy.
+Many dogs truly enjoy zoomies, making them a staple in their daily routine.
 When they don’t cause any disturbances in your home, this curious canine behavior can also be an adorable activity to witness.

 If your dog’s zoomies become a burden, you can always attempt to limit this behavior by increasing their daily exercise.
 The frequency can be decreased when a dog receives more mental or physical stimulation, making this a behavior that can easily be diminished.
 However, as long as your pup is not stirring up trouble, the behavior is nothing to worry about.